Long-term Effects & Risks of MDMA Use

 Immediate Health Effects of MDMA Use

-Apart from the long-term risks of cognitive issues, mood problems, and the potential for addiction, there are some very concerning immediate risks of use, such as hyperthermia (a dangerously high body temperature), which can lead to a potentially fatal breakdown of muscle tissue.
+Apart from the long-term effects of mdma, risks of cognitive issues, mood problems, and the potential for addiction, there are some very concerning immediate risks of use, such as hyperthermia (a dangerously high body temperature), which can lead to a potentially fatal breakdown of muscle tissue.

 Those who use MDMA may also become dehydrated and drink so much water that they experience an electrolyte imbalance, which may lead to swelling of the brain.